glueckpress/stringintelligenz/README.md

 - Collect feedback via plugin forum on wordpress.org.
 - Re-iterate, publish betas and Release Candidates.
 - Transfer final RC into informal and formal `de_DE` core translations.
-- Ship as default translations with WordPress 4.7.
+- Ship as default translations with a WordPress major release, for example with 4.7.

 #### Case
 German has three genders: masculine, feminine and neuter.
 Word endings often reveal grammatical gender—particularly for individuals, groups of individuals, job descriptions and the like: